okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/index.md

 ### MFA enrollment policy setting conversion example

-The following example shows the `settings` schema conversion from a factor to an authenticator MFA Enrollment Policy.
+The following example shows the `settings` schema conversion from a factor to an authenticator MFA enrollment policy.

 Original MFA Enrollment Policy with factor settings: